tonethar/IGME-430-Spring-2021/core-skills/10-debugging-node.md

 <hr>

-- ***Not mentioned in the video - click the "Open dedicated DevTools for Node" link - rather than the "inspect" link - for the best debugging experience with Node.js:***
+- ***Not mentioned in the video - for the BEST debugging experience with Node.js - click the "Open dedicated DevTools for Node" link, rather than the "inspect" link :***

 ![screenshot](./_images/ss-43.png)